International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - The message must contain a `consumerPid` and a `providerPid`.
 - The message must contain an [ODRL Agreement](https://www.w3.org/TR/odrl-vocab/#term-Agreement).
 - An [Agreement](../model/terminology.md#agreement) must contain a `timestamp` property defined as an [XSD DateTime](https://www.w3schools.com/XML/schema_dtypes_date.asp) type.
-- An [Agreement](../model/terminology.md#agreement) must contain a `consumerId` and `providerId`.
+- An [Agreement](../model/terminology.md#agreement) must contain an `assigner` and `assignee`.
 The contents of these properties are a dataspace-specific unique identifier of the [Agreement](../model/terminology.md#agreement) parties.
 Note that these identifiers are not necessarily the same as the identifiers of the [Participant Agents](../model/terminology.md#participant-agent) negotiating the contract (e.g., [Connectors](../model/terminology.md#connector--data-service-)).
 - An [Agreement](../model/terminology.md#agreement) must contain a `odrl:target` property.
 None of its Rules, however, must have any `odrl:target` attributes to prevent inconsistencies with the [ODRL inferencing rules for compact policies](https://www.w3.org/TR/odrl-model/#composition-compact).